-Why I had surgery: A trans activist shares her experience
+Why I had surgery: a trans activist shares her experience

 Keili González is a trans activist from Entre Ríos.
-A month ago, she underwent breast implant surgery after much thought.
-In this column, she tells her story and reflects on a process where body and identity merge but also diverge.
-Do we have to pay for our identity with our bodies? she asks.
-“I can't summarize all my transvestism in one surgery.
-But in my life, I've learned to redefine pain and everything I've been through.”
+A month ago, after much deliberation, she underwent breast implant surgery.
+In this column, she shares her story and reflects on a process where body and identity merge yet also diverge.
+“Do we have to pay for our identity with our bodies?” she asks.
+“I can’t summarize my entire trans experience in one surgery.
+But in my life, I’ve learned to find new meaning in pain and everything I’ve been through.”.

 Share

 Keili González is a trans activist from Entre Ríos.
-A month ago, she underwent breast implant surgery after much thought.
-In this column, she tells her story and reflects on a process where body and identity merge but also diverge.
-Do we have to pay for our identity with our bodies? she asks.
-“I can't summarize all my transvestism in one surgery.
-But in my life, I've learned to redefine pain and everything I've been through.”
+A month ago, after much deliberation, she underwent breast implant surgery.
+In this column, she shares her story and reflects on a process where body and identity merge yet also diverge.
+“Do we have to pay for our identity with our bodies?” she asks.
+“I can’t summarize my entire trans experience in one surgery.
+But in my life, I’ve learned to find new meaning in pain and everything I’ve been through.”.

 By Keili González